 In addition to borrowing from other books* in print at the time Joseph Smith was alive, Smith borrowed thousands of words, verses, and paragraphs directly from the King James Version of the Bible. [*e.g., Ethan Smith’s View of the Hebrews published in 1823; Josiah Priest’s The Wonders of Nature and Providence Displayed, published in 1825.
 See Richard Abanes, One Nation Under Gods: A History of the Mormon Church, p.
 68ff for details and examples of plagiarism from these extrabiblical sources]

-In fact, even the italicized words in the King James Version have been plagiarized.
-The italicized words, as noted in the preface of the KJV, were added by the King James translators to add clarity.
+Joseph Smith even plagiarized the italicized words in the King James Version.
+The italicized words, as noted in the preface of the KJV, were added by the King James translators for clarity.
 And yet, even those words ended up in the Book of Mormon!
 That’s odd.

 How could the Book of Mormon contain such extensive quotations from the King James Version of the Bible that was written in Old English and wasn’t even published until 1611, more than a 1,000 years later?

-That is a question Mormons do not like to be asked.
+That is a question Mormons have a hard time answering.
 The answer to the question is that Joseph Smith plagiarized from the King James Version of the Bible.
-This is just another piece of evidence that the Book of Mormon is not authentic.
+This is another reason we reject the Book of Mormon.

 Dr. Thomas Key, a university biology instructor and author of the book The Book of Mormon in the Light of Science, documents numerous problems that exist in the Book of Mormon.